 College policy requires students to attend class prior to the published deadline to drop with a refund.
-The instructor is required to report non-attendance and the student will be dropped after the second week of classes.
+The instructor is required to report non-attendance and the student will be dropped after the first week of classes.

-If you don't attend during the first two weeks of the term, you will be automatically dropped, and a "W" grade will be assigned.
-If you receive financial aid, you should contact a financial aid counselor to determine any impact to your award amounts.
+If you don't attend during the first week of the term, you will be automatically dropped, and the class removed from your schedule.
+If you receive financial aid, your award amount may be adjusted if the drop changes your enrollment status (e.g. full-time to parttime).